John Oswald (composer): Works

 "I wasn't selling the disc in the stores, so I let listeners tape it off the radio for free," explains Oswald, who paid for the production and manufacture of the CD out of his own pocket.
 He receives no royalties or financial compensation for airplay.
-Brian Robertson, president of CRIA says, ``What this demonstrates is the vulnerability of the recording industry to new technology...All we see is just another example of theft."
+Brian Robertson, president of CRIA says, "What this demonstrates is the vulnerability of the recording industry to new technology...All we see is just another example of theft."

 Oswald received notice from CRIA's lawyers demanding that he cease distributing Plunderphonic as of Xmas eve '89.
 "They insisted I quit playing Santa Claus," Oswald observes.

-In 1993 Oswald released Plexure.
-Arguably his most ambitious composition to date, it attempted to microsample the history of CD music up to that point (1982–1992) in a 20 minute collage of bewildering complexity.
+In 1993 Oswald released Plexure, a composition that attempted to microsample the history of CD music up to that point (1982–1992) in a 20-minute collage of bewildering complexity.
 The ambition of this piece would later be recalled by the British bootlegger Osymyso, whose "Intro-Inspection" emulates the pop-junkie feel of Plexure.

 From 1993 to 1996, Oswald worked on and released Grayfolded, a 2-Disc set commissioned by the Grateful Dead consisting of pieces created from over 100 performances of the song "Dark Star".
 Oswald initially created and released disc 1, "Transitive Axis", which contains a 59 minute 59 second work in 9 movements.
 Feeling that there was more territory to explore, Oswald worked on disc 2, Mirror Ashes, which is a composition in "6*" movements.
 Once both discs were complete they were packaged together with extensive liner notes and a "visual time map" of the sources used in the compositions.
 Grayfolded was selected the #1 international recording of the decade by the Toronto Sun.

 In addition to his extensive work in "plunderphonics", Oswald is also involved with acoustic music, as a composer and improviser.
 His compositions for orchestra often do include electronic elements, such as Concerto for Wired Conductor and Orchestra (?), but has also composed for acoustic ensembles, such as Acupuncture (1991).
 Oswald improvises with the saxophone, and is a member of free improvisation group CCMC.

 Other projects

-Oswald is also actively involved in dance, as a composer for dance works, as a collaborator with choreographers, and as an active Contact Improviser.
+Oswald is also actively involved in dance as a composer for dance works, as a collaborator with choreographers, and as an active Contact Improviser.

-Oswald founded the record label fony, which produced the retrospective box set 69 plunderphonics 96 (a.k.a.
+Oswald founded the record label 'Fony', which produced the retrospective box set 69 plunderphonics 96 (a.k.a.
 Plunderphonics 69/96) and reissued Grayfolded.
 The label also rereleased Plexure and released Aparanthesi, a work which uses the single note A in an experiment with timbre, dynamics, and layering, on CD in 2003.

 Since 2000 Oswald has been as active in exhibiting his visual art as in continuing his musical activities.